ostis-ai/py-sc-client/README.md

 ## ScKeynodes
-A singleton dictionary object which provides the ability to cache identifier and ScAddr of keynodes stored in the KB.
+A singleton dictionary object which provides the ability to cache the identifier and ScAddr of keynodes stored in the KB.
-Create an instance of ScKeynodes class to get access to the cache:
+Create an instance of the ScKeynodes class to get access to the cache:

 ```py
 keynodes = ScKeynodes()
 ```

-Get provided identifier:
+Get the provided identifier:
 ```py
 keynodes["identifier_of_keynode"] # returns an ScAddr of the given identifier
 keynodes["not_stored_in_kb"] # returns an invalid ScAddr if an identifier does not exist in the memory